 Like estrogen, progesterone levels decline during menopause, which leads to feelings of oral dryness.

-Hormones also help our teeth and gums fight off minor infections and maintain a healthy supply of good-for-you bacteria.
-That’s why our mouths are especially susceptible to hormone fluctuations — even before menopause.
-In fact, many women experience gum changes during their cycles due to increases in progesterone, which can contribute to bright red swollen gums, swollen salivary glands, the development of canker sores, or bleeding gums…these symptoms usually pop up a day or two before our period, only to clear up shortly after the period starts.
+Hormone levels themselves may have an impact on mouth bacteria, or something called the “oral microbiome,” although we are just starting to look at and understand this relationship.
+That may be why our mouths are especially susceptible to hormone fluctuations — even before menopause.
+In fact, many women experience gum changes during their cycles due to increases in progesterone, which can contribute to bright red swollen gums, swollen salivary glands, the development of canker sores, or bleeding gums…these symptoms usually pop up a day or two before menstruation, only to clear up shortly after the period starts.

 Once we hit menopause, hormonal changes may contribute to the following conditions: